 - The road is too rough.
 The disc should play when the road is smoother. - The disc is dirty, scratched, wet or loaded label side up. - The air is very humid.
 If so, wait about an hour and try again.

-CHEK DOOR or CD CHANGER DOOR OPEN is displayed when the CD changer door is left open.
+CD CHANGER DOOR OPEN is displayed when the CD changer door is left open.
+(CHEK DOOR will be displayed instead on the AM-FM Stereo with Cassette Tape Player.)
 Completely close the changer door to restore normal operation.